xy-241/CS-Notes/content/C/C Keywords.md

 ### `volatile`
-- Used to indicate to the [[Compiler]] that a variable's value may change unexpectedly
+- Used to indicate to the [[Language Processors#Compiler]] that a variable's value may change unexpectedly
 - Often the case when a variable is being accessed by multiple [[Thread]] or when it represents *hardware* that is external to the computer
-- [[Compiler]] will not optimize the code that accesses the variable.
+- Compiler will not optimize the code that accesses the variable.
 This means that the compiler *will not reorder instructions or eliminate redundant reads or writes to the variable*
 - This can be important for ensuring that the variable's value is always read and written correctly
-- Example: In the below example, we have 2 exact same [[Instruction]], for performance sake, [[Compiler]] will remove the second one since it doesn't cause *side effect* inside the `uartinit()` function.
+- Example: In the below example, we have 2 exact same [[Instruction]], for performance sake, Compiler will remove the second one since it doesn't cause *side effect* inside the `uartinit()` function.
 However, this will cause us unable to set the baud rate!
 - Used a lot in *memory mapped io*
 ```c
 // xv6-riscv kernel source codes, uart.c